Mojave Desert: Climate

 Extremes in temperatures throughout the seasons characterize the climate of the Mojave Desert.
 Freezing temperatures and strong winds are not uncommon in the winter, as well as precipitation such as rain and snow in the mountains.
 In contrast, temperatures above 100 F are not uncommon during the summer months.
 It receives annual average precipitation of 2 to 6 in, although regions at high altitudes such as the portion of the Mojave Desert in the San Gabriel mountains may receive more rain.
 Most precipitation in the Mojave comes from Pacific cyclonic storms as they migrate eastwards from November to April.
 Such storms generally bring rain and snow only in the mountainous regions, increasing aridity on the leeward slopes.

 During the late summer months, there is also the possibility of strong thunderstorms, which bring heavy showers or cloudbursts.
 These storms can result in flash flooding.

 A powerful High Desert summer storm sweeps rapidly across the Mojave Desert.

 The Mojave Desert has not historically supported a fire regime because of low fuel loads and connectivity.
 However, in the last few decades, invasive annual plants such as some within the genera Bromus, Schismus and Brassica have facilitated fires by serving as a fuel bed.
 This has significantly altered many areas of the desert.
 At higher elevations, fire regimes are regular but infrequent.

+Climate data for Furnace Creek, Death Valley, California (1991–2020 normals, extremes 1911–present).
+Elevation −190 ft (−58 m).